-The Company determined that the licensed rooms represent a lease under ASC Topic 842, Leases.
+The Company determined that the licensed rooms represent a lease under ASC Topic 842 Leases.
 The Company obtained control of the rooms in the third quarter of 2021 and the prepaid rooms balance of approximately \$1.4 million was reclassified from other assets to a ROU asset.
 The related lease expense is recognized on a straight-line basis over the lease term of 8.88 years.
-The Company recorded a de minimis amount of lease expense during the three months ended March 31, 2022.
+The Company recorded a de minimis amount, and \$0.1 million of lease expense during the three and nine months ended September 30, 2022, respectively.
 The Company determined that the licensed services represent a non-lease component, which is recognized separately from the lease component for this asset class.
 The expense related to the licensed services is recognized on a straight-line basis over the period the services are received.
-The Company recorded \$0.1 million for the three months ended March 31, 2022.
+The Company recorded a \$0.1 million and \$0.3 million for the three and nine months ended September 30, 2022, respectively.
 Both the lease expense and services expense are recognized as a component of research and development costs in the condensed consolidated statements of operations and comprehensive loss.